I'm a trauma survivor

 Unfortunately, I moved away and couldn't find another good trauma recovery program in the city I was living in.
 For another decade I tried to handle things on my own, and did horribly.
 I married a man I had no business marrying.
 I ended up homeless and deeply mired in depression once again.
 Working with a new psychiatrist with excellent trauma recovery knowledge, I finally reached a place of recovery.
 Now it's my goal to teach other survivors what I learned to prevent them from having to take decades to recover.

 I'm a trauma recovery Coach

-I have been a therapist for 19 years.
-My Master's Degree is in Marriage and Family Therapy.
-Two years ago I moved into coaching because I found its collaborative nature to be much more successful in the treatment of trauma survivors.
+I earned my Master's Degree is in Marriage and Family Therapy 21 years ago.
+I had a private practice when I lived in Portland, Oregon.
+Three and a half years ago I moved into coaching because I found its collaborative nature to be much more successful in helping trauma survivors.
 Much of the damage trauma survivors sustain occurs within a relationship (they are abused by parents or battered by a spouse).
 As a result, much of their deep healing work occurs within the context of a healthy, healing relationship.
 I work very hard to establish this type of relationship with my clients.
 I earn their trust.
 I let them know I genuinely care about them.
 I empower them to make good decisions in their recovery journey.
 I guide and advise them, but never tell them what to do or how to do it.
 I believe every survivor is in charge of their recovery.
 We may not have had much power when we were in the midst of our trauma.
 But we do now.
 My goal is to help my clients grasp that power and use it to their best advantage to move through their recovery and into the space where they are reclaiming a joyful, fulfilling life.